APNewsBreak: Ivanka Trump says she passed on World Bank job

 In an Associated Press interview, President Donald Trump’s daughter said Wednesday she was happy with her current role in the administration.
-She spoke during a trip to Africa to promote a global women’s initiative.
+She was traveling in Africa to promote a global women’s initiative.

-Ivanka Trump says her father raised the job with her as “a question” and she told him she was “happy with the work” she’s doing.
+Ivanka Trump says her father raised the job as “a question” and she told him she was “happy with the work” she’s doing.

 Ivanka Trump worked on the selection process for the new head of the 189-nation World Bank, David Malpass.
 She says he’ll do an “incredible job.”